Parisius/InstaClone/README.md

 # InstaClone
-An InstagramLike
+An Instagram Like web site in php

-To see this work
+To see this work,
 Upload first the php file in your www folder
 Import the prinstagram database and enjoy!
 You can add a new user in the database